 - There is another legal reason to seek relief

 If you think you may have reason to ask the court for relief from your judgment or sentence, you must act quickly.
-In most cases, you have two years from the date of the court’s final judgment to file a 3.850 motion.
+According to our Fort Lauderdale post-conviction reliefe lawyer, in most cases, you have two years from the date of the court’s final judgment to file a 3.850 motion.

 How to Make a 3.850 Motion